hai-vr/documentation/docs/products/animation-viewer.md

 ## Additional notes

-- Remember you can change the field of view of the scene camera.
+- You can change the field of view of the scene camera.

 ![Untitled](animation-viewer-img/Untitled%206.png)